wikip-co/wikip-co/source/_posts/DevOps/Network and Security/Secrets Management/Vault/what-is-vault.md

 image: vault
 tags:
 - Identity-based access
-- Encryption
+- Encryption as a Service
+- Secrets
+- Security
 ---
+HashiCorp Vault is an identity-based secrets and encryption management system.
+A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, and certificates.
+Vault provides encryption services that are gated by authentication and authorization methods.

 ## Description

-Vault provides secrets management, identity-based access, encrypting application data and auditing of secrets for applications, systems, and users.

 Vault is a tool for securely accessing secrets.
-A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.[^1]

-A modern system requires access to a multitude of secrets: database credentials, API keys for external services, credentials for service-oriented architecture communication, etc. Understanding who is accessing what secrets is already very difficult and platform-specific.
+Modern systems requires access to a multitude of secrets: database credentials, API keys for external services, credentials for service-oriented architecture communication, etc.

+Understanding who is accessing what secrets is very difficult and platform-specific.
 Adding on key rolling, secure storage, and detailed audit logs is almost impossible without a custom solution.
-This is where Vault steps in.[^1]
+This is where Vault can be used.[^1]

 ## Key features